When Brain-Computer Interfaces Meet the Metaverse: Landscape, Demonstrator, Trends, Challenges, and Concerns: Design and implementation of the proposed framework

 The bandpass filter can isolate a specific interval of relevant frequencies, thus discarding those over and under that range.
 This filter is commonly used in BCI solutions to isolate frequencies where relevant events can be found.
 Moreover, the resampling method can change the number of samples per second available.
 It is common in BCI research to use a downsampling approach to reduce the amount of data available, thus improving the speed of AI-based models both in the training and evaluation stages.
 Independent Components Analysis (ICA) is widely employed to isolate and discard artifacts contained in EEG signals, such as eye blinks.

-Finally, after applying data processing techniques, this module can divide the data into epochs of a certain duration to be compatible with the next stages in the framework, such as feature extraction and AI-based classification.
+Finally, after applying data processing techniques, this module can divide the data into epochs of a certain duration to be compatible with the next stages in the framework, such as feature extraction and AI-based classification. \addtxt{In the context of BCIs, an epoch corresponds to a specific, time-locked segment of recorded brain activity data}.
 It is worth noting that the application of these techniques and their order will depend on the application scenario in which the framework is being utilized.
 Furthermore, although this framework mainly implements processing techniques for EEG data, it can be extended to include new processing mechanisms for other stream data sources.